mawt13/montessori_albums/content/album/math-intro-num.md

 **Presentation:**

-{{< figure class="preview-md float-right" src="/img/math/intro-num/image015.webp" alt="Number Rods" caption="Presentation 1: number cards placed randomly at the bottom of the rug" >}}
+{{< figure class="preview-md float-right pure-img" src="/img/math/intro-num/image015.webp" alt="Number Rods" caption="Presentation 1: number cards placed randomly at the bottom of the rug" >}}

 **NOTE:** In this lesson, the quantity is fixed and the symbols are loose.
 In contrast, the upcoming spindle box lesson provides loose quantity and fixed symbols.
 The cards and counters lesson, presented after the spindle box, offers loose quantity and loose objects.
 This presentation is done on a rug.
 Make sure the rug is wide enough to accommodate the 10 rod.
 It should not hang off the side of the rug.
 The rug also needs to be deep enough to accommodate the rods and all the wooden cards when they are removed from the box and placed, “in random order at the bottom of the rug.”